grafana/ibm-db2-prometheus-exporter/README.md

 ```
 ./ibm_db2_exporter --db="database" --dsn="DATABASE=database;HOSTNAME=localhost;PORT=50000;UID=user;PWD=password;"
 ```

+Note that this exporter does not verify DSN strings, if you have trouble connecting, make sure your DSN is configured correctly.
 ## Environment Variables:

 You can also set the DSN and DB as environment variables and then run the exporter: